Permits & Approvals

-On August 16, 2018, the 2015 Clean Water Rule (CWR) went back into effect in Illinois and 21 other states per a South Carolina District Court’s decision.
+On August 30, 2021, the pre-2015 definition for Waters of the United States (WOTUS) went back into effect “until further notice.”
 What does this mean for the Jurisdictional Determination (JD) process?
-Until further notice, the Lake County Stormwater Management Commission (SMC) will perform preliminary wetland jurisdictional determinations (PJD’s) based on the definition of waters of the United States (WOUS) outlined in the CWR, with supplemental guidance from the USACE as may become available.
+Until further notice, the Lake County Stormwater Management Commission (SMC) will perform preliminary wetland jurisdictional determinations (PJDs) based on the current definition of WOTUS in 33 CFR, Part 328.3, with supplemental JD guidance from the US Army Corps of Engineers (USACE) as available.

-SMC’s wetland staff will perform PJD field reviews in the company of a representative from the U.S. Army Corps of Engineers-Chicago District (USACE).
-Areas not meeting the WOUS definition in the CWR will be considered Isolated Waters of Lake County (IWLC), unless such areas meet the exclusion criteria listed under the definition of IWLC in Appendix A of the Lake County Watershed Development Ordinance (WDO, as amended).
+SMC’s wetland staff will continue to perform PJD field reviews in the company of a representative from the USACE-Chicago District.
+Areas not meeting the current federal WOTUS definition will be considered Isolated Waters of Lake County (IWLC), unless such areas meet the exclusion criteria listed under the definition of IWLC in Appendix A of the Lake County Watershed Development Ordinance (WDO, as amended).

 See SMC’s fillable form (PDF) for requesting a PJD and/or boundary verification of IWLC.
-If you have any questions regarding SMC’s PJD services, please contact our wetland specialists: Glenn Westman 847-377-7718, or Juli Crane 847-377-7708.
+If you have any questions regarding SMC’s PJD services, please contact our wetland specialists: Glenn Westman at [email protected] or Juli Crane at [email protected].

 SMC administers the countywide Lake County Watershed Development Ordinance (WDO).
 The WDO was adopted to ensure that new development does not increase existing stormwater problems or create new ones.
-The WDO establishes minimum countywide stormwater management, including floodplains, detention, soil erosion/sediment control, water quality treatment, and wetlands.
+The WDO establishes minimum countywide stormwater management standards, including standards related to floodplains, detention, soil erosion/sediment control, water quality treatment, and wetlands.

-SMC has delegated WDO permitting authority to Certified Communities for incorporated areas; and the Lake County Planning, Building and Development Department (PB&D) for unincorporated areas.
-SMC is the permitting authority for Non-Certified Communities.
-A Watershed Development Permit is required for major and minor development in the county.
+A Watershed Development Permit (WDP) is required for major and minor development in the county.
+SMC is the permitting authority for Non-Certified communities.
+SMC has delegated WDO permitting authority to Certified Communities for incorporated areas and to the Lake County Planning, Building and Development Department (PB&D) for unincorporated areas.

 Types of Permits Issued by SMC

-- Watershed Development Permit - Required for major and minor development See Do I Need a Watershed Development Permit?
+- Watershed Development Permit - Required for major and minor development.

-- Wetlands Approval - Required for any impacts to Isolated Waters of Lake County (including isolated wetlands).
+- Wetlands Approval (includes Water Bodies) - Required for any impact to Isolated Waters of Lake County.

-- General Permit No. 3 for Dredging Projects (PDF)
+- General Permit #3 for Dredging Projects (PDF)